 While we find some evidence of stronger treatment effects when consumers are informed about not just the change in the interest rate (instrument) but also the intent of the policy change (to reduce inflation), we nevertheless find strong evidence that communicating the policy change itself is effective in lowering medium-run inflation expectations, especially for those who were previously unaware of but willing to pay attention to the communications.
 Our results therefore suggest that consumers did have some common understanding of the monetary policy transmission mechanism and of the source and intent of the FOMC's policy actions in 2022.
-Absent this specific context, the "information effect" (see Nakamura and Steinsson (2018) and Coibion, Gorodnichenko, and Weber (2022)) could in principle (a priori) dominate: consumers could interpret FOMC announcements of increases in the federal funds rate as signaling a stronger (rather than weakening) economy.
+Absent this specific context, the "information effect" (see Nakamura and Steinsson, 2018; Coibion, Gorodnichenko, and Weber, 2022) could in principle dominate a priori: consumers could interpret FOMC announcements of increases in the federal funds rate as signaling a stronger economy.
 Under this interpretation, inflation could be expected to increase, and it is that anticipated increase that is driving the funds rate higher.
-This finding contrasts with Andre et al. (2022), where both increases and decreases in inflation are predicted by substantial numbers of consumers in response to a hypothetical rise in the federal funds rate.
+This finding contrasts with findings in Andre et al. (2022), where both increases and decreases in inflation are predicted by substantial numbers of consumers in response to a hypothetical rise in the federal funds rate.
 Our paper shows that in the specific and real-world context of the actual 2022 rate hikes in the US, on average consumers saw the demand-side effects as dominating, and accordingly they lowered their medium-term inflation expectations.

-Since the information in our treatments is publicly available, and moreover because the federal funds rate increases that commenced in March 2022 were largely telegraphed in the media ahead of FOMC meetings, our finding that consumers do update their inflation expectations when treated with information about monetary policy actions is consistent with models of imperfect information (see Maćkowiak, Matějka, and Wiederholt (2023) for a review) in which agents do not fully update their information sets or incorporate all available information into their expectations.
+Our paper is also broadly related to the literature on inattention.
+Using a New Zealand survey, Coibion, Gorodnichenko, and Kumar (2018) found that firm managers have dispersed expectations of inflation.
+This is attributed to their inattention to inflation, opening the door for information treatments in RCTs to be effective in causing firms to update their heterogeneous inflation expectations.
+But Weber et al. (2024) show that, in higher inflation environments, this need not be true, as households and firms are more informed about inflation and so adjust less to the exogenously provided inflation treatment.
+Our results suggest that the real-world effects of monetary policy communications on inflation expectations are likely stronger than what one would estimate based on naïve average treatment effects, because these would omit the change in expectations that had already happened prior to the RCT.
+Since the information in our treatments is publicly available, and moreover because the federal funds rate increases that commenced in March 2022 were largely telegraphed in the media ahead of FOMC meetings, our finding that some consumers do update their inflation expectations when treated with information about monetary policy actions is consistent with models of imperfect information (see Mackowiak, Matějka, and Wiederholt, 2023, for a review) in which agents do not fully update their information sets or incorporate all available information into their expectations.
 Indeed, our surveys provide direct empirical evidence that not everyone pays attention to monetary policy news, even during a period of high inflation.
-But, consistent with models of rational (in)attention (Sims, 2003), another novel feature of our survey is that it finds that, with the high and rising inflation of 2021 and 2022, a growing proportion of consumers did follow monetary policy news.
-Peaks in attentiveness coincide with the timings of FOMC meetings.
+But, consistent with models of rational inattention (Sims, 2003), another novel feature of our survey is that it finds that a growing proportion of consumers did follow monetary policy news amid high and rising inflation in 2021 and 2022.
+Peaks in attentiveness coincide with FOMC meetings.
 Lamla and Vinogradov (2019) reach similar conclusions on an earlier lower inflation sample, when conducting surveys shortly before and after FOMC meetings.